daor95/book-exercise-docs/labmodule03/README-CDA.md

 No unit tests have been executed for this base class.
 - PIOT-CDA-03-005: The **HumidifierActuatorSimTask** and **HvacActuatorSimTask** modules have been edited, both derived from **BaseActuatorSimTask**.
 These modules serve as actuator simulators for a humidifier and an HVAC system, respectively, and have been implemented with minimal functionality.
 In both cases, the constructor initializes the actuator’s **name**, **typeID**, and a **simpleName** for logging purposes, following the same structure as the base class.
 No modifications were made to the `_activateActuator()` or `_deactivateActuator()` methods, as the default behavior provided by **BaseActuatorSimTask** is sufficient.
 Unit tests for **HumidifierActuatorSimTaskTest** and **HvacActuatorSimTaskTest** have passed successfully.
 ON/OFF and the reported values are displayed properly.
+- PIOT-CDA-03-006: The **SensorAdapterManager** module has been updated to manage sensor simulators.
+The class now includes a constructor that initializes key parameters using ConfigUtil, such as useEmulator, pollRate, and locationID.
+It also instantiates a scheduler from the apscheduler library to handle periodic telemetry updates.
+The `_initEnvironmentalSensorTasks()` method was implemented to configure sensor adapters for humidity, pressure, and temperature, ensuring they generate simulated data within defined thresholds.
+Additionally, the `setDataMessageListener()`, `startManager()`, and `stopManager()` methods were implemented to allow external components to interact with the sensor manager.
+The `handleTelemetry()` method was developed to generate sensor data, set location identifiers, log generated values, and pass data to the message listener.
+All unit tests passed except for `DataUtilTest.py` (as expected).
+Integration test **SensorAdapterManagerTest** completed successfully.

 ### Code Repository and Branch